 Harry swallowed as he looked down at the address on her card, double checking even while feeling those familiar eyes against his back.
 Minnie switched her weight from foot to foot before leaning completely into him and turning pleading eyes up to him.
-Harry smiled lightly as he leaned down to give her a hug then set to walking with his arm around her, letting her settle against him and turn her face into his neck.
+Harry smiled lightly as he leaned down to give her a hug then set to walking with his arm around her, letting her settle against him and turn her face into his side.

 Padfoot plodded along right behind them, his head nudging into their free hands alternately.